publiish/docs/docs/intro.md

 ---

-This document provides steps to integrate a new IPFS node into an existing PantherStorage IPFS Network cluster securely.
+This document provides steps to integrate a new IPFS node into an existing Publiish IPFS Network cluster securely.